bisand/node-red-contrib-tibber-api/README.md

 ![tibber-feed](examples/images/tibber-feed.png)

 Realtime power consuption data from Tibber Pulse.
 Provide API token, Home ID and select what kind of information you want to retrieve.
 > Note!
-There can be only one instance of *tibber-feed* per API key.
-Doing otherwise may return unpredictable result, or even error response from the API.
+There should be only one instance running of *tibber-feed* per API key.
+Doing otherwise may return unpredictable result, or even error responses from the API.

 ### Tibber API call node (*tibber-query*)
 ![tibber-query](examples/images/tibber-query.png)